Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 When a ship’s cook wasn’t within earshot, sailors often called it “molar breakers,” or “sheet iron.”

-However, there were many methods to soften the hard biscuits, including:
+Fortunately, there are many methods to soften, including:

-- pounding them into crumbs with a rifle butt and stirring them into soup – (which both thickened the soup and softened the crumbs)
+• pounding them into crumbs and stirring them into soup

-Many people choose to eat them like toast by adding syrup or jam, providing a sweet snack.
+Many people choose to eat them like toast.

 Many of the commercial recipes use additional ingredients (such as brown sugar).